Ahmosys/hotel-management/README.md

 - **Domain services**: Know when it's necessary to use domain services and how to implement them was challenging because it requires a good understanding of the business domain and the separation of concerns.

+- **Clean Architecture**: Implementing Clean Architecture was challenging because it requires a good understanding of the architecture and design patterns.
+That's why we have spent a lot of time reading and understanding the concepts before starting the implementation.
+That's not natural to think in terms of layers and separation of concerns when you are not used to it but it's a good practice to follow.

 ## 🔍 Hindsight and areas for improvement
 - **Logging**: Implement a more robust logging system to track application events and errors (Serilog).